The Mori-Zwanzig formulation of deep learning: The Mori-Zwanzig formulation of deep learning

 A substitution of \eqref{orthDyn} into \eqref{rel} yields the Mori-Zwanzig equation

-We call the first term at the right hand side of \eqref{MZDISCRETE} {\em streaming} (or Markovian) term.
-Such term reflects the change of $\bm g_n$ as we go from one layer to the next.
-The third term represents the {\em memory of the neural network}, and it encodes the interaction between the projected dynamics and its entire history.
+We shall call the first term at the right hand side of \eqref{MZDISCRETE} {streaming} (or Markovian) term, {in agreement with classical literature on MZ equations}.
+The streaming term represents the change in $\P_n\bm g_n$ as we go from one layer to the next. { The second term is known as ``noise term'' in classical statistical mechanics.
+The reason for this definition is that $\Phi_\R(n,0)\Q_0 \bm g_0$ represents the effects of the dynamics generated by $\Q_{m}\mathcal{R}(m,m-1)$, which is usually under-resolved in classical particle systems and therefore modeled as random noise.
+Such noise, however, is very different from the random noise $\{\bm \xi_0,\ldots, \bm \xi_{L-1}\}$ we introduced into the neural network model \eqref{discrete_dyn}.} The third term represents the {\em memory of the neural network}, and it encodes the interaction between the projected dynamics and its entire history.